The Lower Mainland Flood Management Strategy will include a broad, holistic vision as well as a series of recommendations for:

 If there is strong support, broad consensus and solid commitment by all orders of government, implementation is anticipated to proceed in a timely and effective manner.
 If the degree of consensus is moderate, or if there are areas of contention, further dialogue and analysis may be required to support Flood Strategy implementation.

-The intention is for a Flood Strategy to be finalized by early 2021 and for partners to then take steps for implementation.
+The intention is for the Flood Strategy to be finalized in late 2021.

 Next steps in Flood Strategy implementation would be expected to include:

-Confirm or Refine Decision-making Processes: Formal decision-making processes are required for project review and approval.
+Confirming or Refining Decision-making Processes: Formal decision-making processes are required for project review and approval.

 Government of BC Initiatives